justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Imagination.md

 - Can explore anything real and not real, no constraints
 - Created from within a person
-- Use cases: explore experiences, understand another person, solve problems, creative work, visualize goals, meditation, therapy treatment
+- Use cases: explore experiences, understand another person or situation, solve problems, creative arts and play, visualise goals, improve health (meditation, therapy)

 Considerations:

 - Be careful for mistaking an imagination with fantasies that are not real and must not be perceived as real.
-They may cause stress or conflict with understanding reality
+They may cause stress, fear, or conflict with understanding reality

 ## Tips to Grow Imagination